-Future impacts to the CAGRD water supply portfolio cannot be predicted until the new guidelines are developed, but CAGRD staff have analyzed the potential impacts of deep, sustained shortage conditions using an approximation of the current operating guidelines and modeling how CAGRD's ability to meet projected obligations with its current water supply portfolio is affected.
+Future impacts to the CAGRD water supply portfolio cannot be fully known until the new guidelines are developed, but CAGRD staff have analyzed the potential impacts of deep, sustained shortage conditions using an approximation of the current operating guidelines to model how CAGRD's ability to meet projected obligations with its current water supply portfolio is affected.

-The staff analysis assumes that CAP deliveries are broadly consistent with a Tier 3 shortage under the DCP, which causes the CAP delivery volume to be reduced by 720,000 acre-feet annually for the duration of the period.
-Without mitigation, these reductions would eliminate all of CAGRD's NIA water as well as result in small reductions to M&I and Indian supplies.
-Because NIA water makes up more than half of current CAGRD supplies, replenishment obligations would need to be met with an alternative supply.
-The loss of NIA water could be met with significant numbers of LTSCs from CAGRD's LTSC accounts, as shown in Figure 4.2.
-However, if additional supplies can be acquired to firm the CAP NIA supplies in the portfolio, those LTSCs can be preserved and used to meet short-term needs under extraordinary shortages.
-As described below in Section 4.5, that is the current objective of the CAGRD water supply program.
+The analysis assumes that CAP deliveries are broadly consistent with a Tier 3 shortage under the DCP, which causes the CAP delivery volume to be reduced by 720,000 acre-feet annually for the twenty-year period.
+Without mitigation, these reductions would eliminate all of CAGRD's NIA water as well as result in small reductions to its M&I and Indian supplies.
+The loss of NIA water could be met with the use of credits from CAGRD's LTSC account.
+Figure 4.1 illustrates how CAGRD could meet its Phoenix AMA 20-year replenishment obligation with a combination of wet water supplies and some of the 481,500 acre-feet of LTSCs in CAGRD's Phoenix AMA LTSC account.
+Similarly, CAGRD has adequate volumes of LTSCs in both the Pinal and Tucson AMAs to meet its projected replenishment obligations under a scenario in which all of its wet water supplies must be diverted to the Phoenix AMA as shown in Figure 4.1.
+CAGRD plans to acquire additional supplies to firm its CAP NIA supplies, thereby preserving its LTSCs in the Phoenix and Tucson AMAs so they can be used to meet short-term needs under extraordinary shortages.

-Figure 4.2 CAGRD Water Supply Utilization (Phoenix AMA) to Meet Replenishment Obligation Under Sustained Shortage Equivalent to Tier 3
+CAGRD Water Supply Utilization (Phoenix AMA) to Meet Replenishment Obligation Under Sustained Shortage Equivalent to Tier 3

-Figures 4.1 and 4.2 only show obligations and supplies for the Phoenix AMA because that is where most of CAGRD's obligation has been and is projected to occur and therefore where most of its wet water supplies are used.
-CAGRD has sufficient LTSCs to meet obligations past 2044 in the Tucson and Pinal AMAs.
+Figure 4.1 only shows obligations and supplies for the Phoenix AMA because that is where most of CAGRD's obligation has been and is projected to occur and, therefore, where most of its wet water supplies are used.
+In the Tucson AMA, the 162,260 LTSCs in the CAGRD LTSC account, plus LTSCs currently under contract for acquisition in the future, are sufficient to meet projected replenishment obligations beyond 2044.
+In the Pinal AMA, the 311,100 CAWCD dedicated LTSCs are more than sufficient to meet projected replenishment obligations beyond 2044 as well as the Pinal Replenishment Reserve target (see Chapter 5 for more on the use of dedicated credits for Replenishment Reserve).

-CAGRD WATER SUPPLY ACQUISITION PROGRAM
+4.5 CAGRD WATER SUPPLY ACQUISITION PROGRAM